mweidner037/list-positions/README.md

 static validate(ID: string): void
 ```

-Throws an error if `ID` does not satisfy the requirements from `PositionSource`'s constructor:
+Throws an error if `ID` does not satisfy the

-- All characters are lexicographically greater than `','` (code point 44).
+following requirements from `PositionSource`'s constructor:

+- It does not contain `','` or `'.'`.
 - The first character is lexicographically less than `'~'` (code point 126).

 #### Properties